 BigCommerce has a strong ecommerce focus, and offers a top option for online sales, while Squarespace is the best option for professional templates and native tools.
 HostGator's Gator Builder is a decent option for those on a budget, and offers comparable design flexibility to Wix.

-Finally, Weebly and Web.com make the cut, with the former a great option for those wanting to add ecommerce functionality via Square, one of the world’s leading payment processors, and the latter an easy builder with a simple setup perfect for freelancers.
+Finally, Weebly and Web.com make the cut, with the former a great option for those wanting to add ecommerce functionality via Square, one of the world’s leading payment processors; the latter is an easy website builder with a simple setup perfect for freelancers.

 |Website builder||Lowest-priced business plan||Free plan?||Free domain?||Ecommerce functionality?||Unlimited storage?||SEO features?|